Charlotte of Albret: Marriage to Cesare Borgia

+Regency and later life

-After escaping the Spanish prison, Cesare died at the siege of Viana on 12 March 1507 while serving Charlotte's brother, the king of Navarre, with whom he had sought refuge.
+After escaping the Spanish prison, Cesare died at the siege of Viana on 12 March 1507 while serving Charlotte's brother, the King of Navarre, with whom he had sought refuge.
 Following his death, Charlotte acted as regent for Louise, who had succeeded her father as Duchess of Valentinois.

 Charlotte died almost seven years after Cesare's death on 11 March 1514 at the Château of La Motte-Feuilly.
 She was buried in a tomb at the church at La Motte-Feuilly.

-As of the 21st century, there are many living descendants of Cesare Borgia and Charlotte of Albret, including Prince Sixtus Henry of Bourbon-Parma.